"Lawrence of Arabia" actor Peter O'Toole dies, aged 81

 Michael Higgins, the president of Ireland, was one of the first to react to his death.

-British Prime Minister David Cameron said in a tweet that "Lawrence of Arabia" was his favourite film, hailing O'Toole's performance in it as "stunning".
+British Prime Minister David Cameron said in a tweet that "Lawrence of Arabia" was his favorite film, hailing O'Toole's performance in it as "stunning".

 Daughter Kate O'Toole thanked the public for what she described as an outpouring of love for the late actor.

-She asked for her family to be allowed to grieve in private, saying in the same statement it would organise a memorial service "filled with song and good cheer" in due course.
+She asked for her family to be allowed to grieve in private, saying in the same statement it would organize a memorial service "filled with song and good cheer" in due course.

 O'Toole leaves behind children Kate and Patricia from his failed marriage with Welsh actress Sian Phillips and Lorcan, his son from a relationship with Karen Brown, a former girlfriend.